 A "close personal relationship" involves a personal connection, past or present, which may be the result of an emotional bond or financial interaction.
-Common examples include immediate family immediate family members, romantic partners or others with whom we have a financial relationship.
+Common examples include immediate family members, romantic partners, housemates, or others with whom there is a financial relationship.

-Employees should not be in a reporting relationship or work with someone with whom they share a close personal relationship where there may be an actual or a perceived conflict of interest such as impacting their compensation, work conditions or promotion prospects.
+Employees should not be in a reporting relationship or work with someone with whom they share a close personal relationship where there may be a real, potential, or perceived conflict of interest such as impacting their compensation, work conditions or promotion prospects.
 Employees will not use information they possess, as a result of their role to further the interests of someone with whom they share a close personal relationship with.

-Employees may not refer colleagues or clients to a business that is owned or operated by themselves or someone with whom they share a close personal relationship with, unless reviewed and approved by Corporate Compliance.
+Employees may not refer colleagues or clients to a business that is owned or operated by themselves or someone with whom they share a close personal relationship with, unless reviewed and approved by Human Resources.